 This project was started by Hackuarium, an open Laboratory for DIY Biology, in Lausanne.

-In Freiburg, we develop a first prototype of the DNA extraction and sequencing protocols using the Nanopore MinION, a portable real-time device for DNA sequencing.
-The results are very promising and the initial feedback is overwhelming.
-We have successfully identified specific brewing yeast strains from the DNA extracted out of bottled beer.
-For the data analysis, we create a workflow using Galaxy.
-This open source, web-based platform makes reproducible computational biology and bioinformatics accessible to anyone with web-access.
+In Freiburg, we develop a prototype of the DNA extraction, sequencing, and analysis protocols using the Nanopore MinION, a portable real-time device for DNA sequencing, and Galaxy, an open source, web-based platform for computational biology and bioinformatics.